olib963/javatest/README.md

 ### Pending Tests

-Sometimes it will be useful to define a bunch of test cases ahead of implementing them, this is where pending tests come in.
-They will not fail your build but will logged in a different colour than passing/failing tests.
-You can optionally provide a reason this test has not yet been written.
+Sometimes it will be useful to define a bunch of `Test` cases ahead of implementing them, this is where pending `Assertion`s come in.
+They will not fail your build but will logged in a different colour than successes/failures if using the coloured logger.
+You can optionally provide a reason this `Test` has not yet been written.

 ```java
 import static io.github.olib963.javatest.JavaTest.*;